 The summary table below shows plan limits and what you pay (your cost-shares) for covered services.
 Facility in the table below means hospitals or other medical institutions.
 Professional means doctors, nurses, and other people who give you your care.
 No charge means that you do not pay any deductible, copay or coinsurance for covered services.
-No cost-shares means that you do not pay any deductible, copay or coinsurance for covered services, the provider can bill you for amounts over the allowed amount.
-A non-participating provider can bill you for amounts over the allowed amount except for emergency services, covered air ambulance services, or as prohibited by law.
+No cost-shares means that although you do not pay any deductible, copay or coinsurance for covered services, the provider can bill you for amounts over the allowed amount.